Salvation Army Kansas financial assistance.

 A number of families need food, help with utilities, clothing and other support in Kansas.
-The Salvation Army is one of the leading non-profit agencies that can help those that are less fortunate.
-The main resource available is known as the Emergency Assistance Program, and it provides a number of services and support to the low income and others who qualify for help in Kansas.
+The Salvation Army centers listed below are one of the leading non-profit agencies that can help those that are less fortunate.
+The main resource available is known as the Emergency Assistance Program, and it provides a number of services and support to the low income as well as others who qualify for help in Kansas.

 Summer assistance can help people in parts of the state take a break from the heat and be safe during the summer.
 Some Salvation Army centers serve as community cooling shelters, and they are usually open when the state issues an Excessive Heat Warning.
 Locations may provide a free fan or box air conditioner to low-income families, seniors, or those with a medical condition during the summer.